 - Wrap the dough with cling film and place it in the refrigerator for 15 minutes.

-- Place a dough ball on one of the plastic squares, cover with the other and slightly press with your hand to make a small patty.
+- Place a dough ball over a 6×6″ plastic square and cover it with another piece of plastic of the same size.
+Slightly press with your hand to make a small patty.

-- Using a heavy dish, press the dough to form a flat disc (read note 3).
+- Cover with another plastic square of the same size and use a heavy dish to press the dough to form a flat disc (read note 3).

-- Peel the top square gently, then add some pumpkin filling in the middle of the disc.
+- Peel the top plastic square gently, then add some pumpkin filling in the middle of the dough disc.

 - Fold over to make a half-moon and press the borders to seal well the empanada.